Jason Voorhees: Concept and creation

-Men behind the mask
+Men under the mask

 Jason Voorhees went from deceased child to full-grown man for Friday the 13th Part 2, and Warrington Gillette was hired to play the role.
 Gillette auditioned for the role of Paul; that role eventually went to John Furey.
 Under the belief that he had attended the Hollywood Stuntman's School, Gillette was offered the role of Jason Voorhees.
 Initially Gillette was unsure about the character, but the idea of starring in his first film grew on Gillette, and he also thought the role was amusing.
 It became apparent Gillette could not perform the necessary stunts, so the stunt coordinator Cliff Cudney brought in Steve Daskawisz.
 Daskawisz filmed all of the scenes except the opening sequence and the unmasking shot at the end; Gillette returned for the unmasking scenes.
 Gillette received credit for playing Jason, while Daskawisz was given credit as the stunt double.
 When Part 3 was released the following year, Daskawisz was credited as Jason for the reused footage from the climax of the film.
 Initially, Daskawisz was asked to return to the role for Part 3, but it would have required him to pay for his own transportation and housing during filming.
 Having secured a part on Guiding Light, Daskawisz declined.